LPresence/ansibleSS/README.md

 Linux :

 addServer.sh : bash script simplifying the ssh key exchange from the host and the machines
 main.yml : update and install apache2 on linux hosts using aptitude, needs the related yml from roles/tasks

+setup_tools.yml : install a list of packages with apt on the hosts
 jboss-as.yml : install a fully configurable jboss application server instance on CentOs hosts, needs jboss_mgn_user.yml
 jboss-mgmt-usr.yml : create a jboss management user, need to use a java class to encrypt the password
 jbossAnApp.yml : deploy an application on a Jboss server